Boundary Discontinuity Designs: Theory and Practice: Pooling-Based Methods

 using the notation $f(\bx|\bX_i\in\B) = \frac{f(\bx)}{\int_\B f(\bx) \text{d}\bx}$.
 Around the same time, \cite{Keele-Titiunik_2015_PA} also discussed the BATE parameter in the context of Geographic RD designs.

-The parameter $\tau$ captures a density-weighted average of average treatment effects at each point along the boundary, and thus aggregates the potentially heterogeneous treatment effects captured by $(\tau(\bx):\bx\in\B)$. \cite{Cattaneo-Titiunik-Yu_2025_BDD-Location} call $\tau(\bx)$ the Boundary Average Treatment Effect Curve.
-As discussed in Section \ref{sec: Distance-based and Location-Based Methods}, this functional causal parameter can be seen as a building block for several causal parameters of interest in BD designs.
+The parameter $\tau$ captures a density-weighted average of average treatment effects at each point along the boundary, and thus aggregates the potentially heterogeneous treatment effects captured by $(\tau(\bx):\bx\in\B)$. \cite{Cattaneo-Titiunik-Yu_2025_BDD-Location} call $\tau(\bx)$ the Boundary Average Treatment Effect Curve (BATEC).
+As we discuss in Section \ref{sec: Distance-based and Location-Based Methods}, this functional causal parameter can be seen as a building block for several other causal parameters of interest in BD designs.

-Going beyond identification, \cite{Cattaneo-Titiunik-Yu_2025_BDD-Pooling} also study estimation accuracy and uncertainty quantification for pooling-based methods.
+Going beyond identification, \cite{Cattaneo-Titiunik-Yu_2025_BDD-Pooling} study estimation accuracy and uncertainty quantification for pooling-based methods.
 For point estimation, the authors shows that

-when $h\to0$ as $n\to\infty$, and where $\approx_\P$ denotes up to higher order terms in probability, $\mathsf{B}_n$ denotes a leading bias term, and $\mathsf{V}$ denotes the asymptotic variance that is bounded and bounded away from zero.
+when $h\to0$ as $n\to\infty$, and where $\approx_\P$ denotes approximation in probability up to higher order terms, $\mathsf{B}_n$ denotes a leading bias term, and $\mathsf{V}$ denotes the asymptotic variance that is bounded and bounded away from zero.
 Characterizing the precise order of the bias is difficult without additional restrictions on the treatment assignment boundary $\B$: the authors show that $\mathsf{B}_n = O(h)$ in general.
 Furthermore, as in the case of standard univariate RD designs, and under additional regularity conditions, the order of the bias may be improved when $\br_p(D_i)$ and $T_i \cdot \br_p(D_i)$ are included in the local regression specification, as in \eqref{eq: reg-Pooling-D-SFE-INTER}, leading to $\mathsf{B}_n = O(h^{p+1})$.
 Another interesting feature is that the rate of decay of the variance component is the same as in one-dimensional nonparametric estimation: this improvement in convergence rate comes from the aggregation along the boundary of the bivariate nonparametric function $\tau(\bx)$.
 See \cite{Cattaneo-Titiunik-Yu_2025_BDD-Location} and \cite{chen2025semiparametric} for more discussion.

 For bandwidth selection, under regularity conditions on $\B$ and $\d(\cdot)$, the bias $\mathsf{B}_n$ may admit a valid expansion as in the standard RD design literature.
 Therefore, optimal bandwidth selection procedures based on mean square error (MSE) or coverage error minimization may be used for implementation of pooling methods.
 See \cite{Calonico-Cattaneo-Farrell_2020_ECTJ} for a review.